cloudflare/cloudflare-docs/content/workers/databases/native-integrations/turso.md

 # Turso

 [Turso](https://turso.tech/) is an edge-hosted, distributed database based on [libSQL](https://libsql.org/), an open-source fork of SQLite.
-It was designed to minimize query latency for applications where queries comes from anywhere in the world.
+Turso was designed to minimize query latency for applications where queries comes from anywhere in the world.

 {{<render file="_database_integrations_definition.md">}}